Mota0G/Assignment3---Project-Development/README.md

 7 - See the project

 # LICENSE
-The license chose is good due to guarantee that any people can use the code as they want to.
+The license chosen is good due to the guarantee that any people can use the code as they want to.
+Without forgetting the copyright.